SatDump/SatDump.Org/_posts/2022-09-17-basic-usage.md

   ![](/assets/basic_usage/processing.png)

 ### Recording
 This is a menu where you can Record a baseband file.
-You have to select a baseband format. available formats are s8 (8 bit), s16 (16 bit), f32 (32bit float) and wav16 (wav compatible with other software like SDR++).
+You have to select a baseband format. available formats are s8 (8 bit), s16 (16 bit), f32 (32bit float), wav16 (wav compatible with other software like SDR++) and ZIQ (custom format using ZSTD compression.
+Can be added with a CMAKE flag on compilation).
 Status of the recording is indicated by the colored text.

 ### FFT and Waterfall
 This is self explanatory, it's the FFT and waterfall of the current signal.
 However it is worth nothing that the waterfall can be disabled to improve performance.